 Wrongful termination is a legal term describing when an employee is terminated for unjust reasons.
 These cases are currently the most common labor claim out there.
 Some claims of wrongful termination are because of discrimination, retaliation, employees’ refusal to commit an illegal act, and employer not following their own procedures.

 Often times employees will suffer because of wrongful termination.
 They may have trouble getting jobs down the line.
-As a result plaintiffs are entitled to damages in addition to loss of income and future pay.
+As a result, plaintiffs are entitled to damages in addition to the loss of income and future pay.

 Wrongful Termination Information and Examples

 Most employment in the United States is at-will.
 The employer can fire the employee at any time.
 This means they can terminate for almost any reason.
 There are laws that prevent employers from firing an employee for certain things.
 These include being fired:

 - because of the client’s race, gender, age, or nation of origin.
 This is protected by Title VII of the Civil Rights Act of 1964.

 - because of the employee’s disability – this is protected by the Americans with Disabilities Act.

 - because of sexual orientation or gender identity (in many states).

 - because of an employee’s alien status.
 If they can legally work within the US, they cannot be fired.
 This is protected by the 1986 Immmigration Reform Act.